 TRANSFER FRAME PRIMARY HEADER IN A FRAME WITH SDLS

+6.3.2.1 The non-truncated Transfer Frame Primary Header for a USLP Frame with SDLS shall conform to the specifications of 4.1.2.

-The Transfer Frame Primary Header for a USLP Frame with SDLS shall conform to the specifications of 4.1.2.NOTE – The Transfer Frame Primary Header is the same for a USLP Frame without SDLS and a USLP Frame with SDLS.
+6.3.2.2 The truncated Transfer Frame Primary Header for a USLP Truncated Transfer Frame with SDLS shall conform to the specifications of G1.1.

+NOTE – The Transfer Frame Primary Header (whether truncated or not) is the same for a USLP Frame without SDLS and a USLP Frame with SDLS.
+See Annex G for the applicability of SDLS for the truncated transfer frame.

 Figure 6-1 : Frame without SDLS Compared to Frame with SDLS